-Now is the perfect time to make art and to flex your creative muscles.
+Life is too short.
 Whether you’ve done art in the past, consider yourself a professional, or believe you have zero creativity, you should make art.
 And I know some of you might be thinking, “But I’m not an artist.”

-I have been discouraged many times through my experiences in the art world, because I didn’t think I could live up to what an artist should be.
+I have been discouraged many times through my experiences in the art world because I didn’t think I could live up to what an artist should be.
 And there was a long stretch where I did not believe I was an artist at all.
 During those years, I wasted too much time not creating.

-1.DOn’t live by the rules
+1. Don’t live by the rules.

 The art world has rules, but this is the world where you can and should break them.
-It’s always funny to me when creative people have rigid mindsets, because I see creativity as a fluid practice.
+It’s always funny to me when creative people have rigid mindsets because I see creativity as a fluid practice.
 Rearranging the things in your life to make new and surprising combinations is where creativity thrives.
-The moment you get stuck in your ways, is the moment creativity starts to fade.
+The moment you get stuck in your ways is the moment creativity starts to fade.

 Everything in your life can be used to make art, and art can be everything around you.
 You don’t have to make art a certain way.
 You don’t even have to use traditional supplies.
 Just make things.

 Make sculptures with bubbles from your bubble bath.
-Use art stencils and cinnamon on top of your morning latte to make edible art.
+Use stencils and cinnamon on top of your morning latte to make edible designs.
 Fold and stack your bathroom towels in a new way.
 Organize your fruit bowl by color.
 Use tea and a watercolor brush to make earthy monochromatic paintings in a sketchbook.
 Fold your junk mail into origami flowers.
 Anything!
 The possibilities are endless.

-There are no rules that you have to follow except to make art in anyway you can today.
+There are no rules that you have to follow except to make art in any way you can today.

-2. Don’t listen to the naysayers
+2. Don’t listen to the naysayers.

 I know a lot of these negative comments can come from a place of good intentions, but it is amazing how quickly you can steal someone’s artistic light with a careless critique or judgment.

 So I am here to tell you that those comments mean nothing.
 Nobody has an objective truth about your potential or what will happen in the future.
-If you feel the urge to create something–do it.
+If you feel the urge to create something, do it.
 Defy the limitations put on you and make all the art your heart desires.

 Negative comments from others are bad, but negative comments from your own internal dialogue are even worse.
 Choose to only listen to encouraging thoughts, because they will move you forward.
 Positive thoughts are creative.
 Negative thoughts are destructive.